Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Day 13 – Snorkel and relax in Playa Loberia or take another tour

 If you are a diver, I would suggest you should take the Kicker Rock dive.
-It’s 2 tanks dive around the massive rock.
-You will have spectacular views of the multicolored wall, and you have a high probability of seeing hammerhead sharks among other underwater guys.
+It’s 2 2-tank dive around the massive rock.
+You will have spectacular views of the multicolored wall, and you have a high probability of seeing hammerhead sharks among other underwater creatures.

 If you are not a diver, you could either take one of the half-day snorkeling tours or just relax and snorkel in Playa Loberia or go back to Playa Punta Carola to watch the last Sunset in the Galapagos.